We've got a support network to get you through any problems during your time at Middlesex

 We've made some changes to make sure that you'll have a strong support network available to you when you start with us during the coronavirus outbreak.
 Our services will mainly be delivered online so you'll have safe access to the help you need to do your best.

-Student Learning Assistants, students studying your subject who have already completed your modules, will be there for you when you’re working online and if you have opportunities to come to campus.
-You’ll work together in online timetabled sessions as part of your course modules and they'll offer online drop ins too.
+You’ll work together in timetabled sessions as part of your course modules and they’ll offer online drop ins too.

 Our Counselling and Mental Health Service provide counselling and support for different concerns, mental health challenges and diagnoses.
-At the start of term, they’ll support you remotely over video chat or the phone.
-When it’s safe and we can make the right arrangements, they’re aiming to return to face to face support on campus.
+They are currently offering remote appointments over video chat or the phone to provide that support in a safe way.

-We've also got a big collection of materials for you to use independently, such as the Fika app and the Big White Wall, plus our online help guides.
+We have a big collection of materials for you to use independently too, such as the Fika app and the Big White Wall.

 You must be able to write and speak English to a high standard to study at Middlesex.